5 minute read

 Like most other countries in Europe, France has introduced several e-invoicing regulations in recent years.
 In this article we give an overview of B2G and B2B e-invoicing in France and explore how you can achieve compliance with current and upcoming requirements.

-Note: As of 15 September 2021, it is clear that France will go further than other countries in terms of mandatory B2B e-invoicing – you can find the most important details and deadlines here.
+Note: As of 15 September 2021, it is clear that France will go further than other countries in terms of mandatory B2B e-invoicing.

 E-invoicing in France: B2G